Use of jetskis/motorised personal water craft

 - within 300 metres from all Municipal beaches

-- on the northern side of Bombo Headland in an area known as "The Boneyard".
+- on the northern side of Bombo Headland in the area known as "The Boneyard".

 Signposting at the various boat ramps advise of these prohibited areas.